-There is a high literacy challenge in Australia that ACE providers are responding to, as well to achieve social inclusion.
+There is a high literacy challenge in Australia that ACE providers are responding to, in order to achieve social equity and inclusion.
 Almost half of Australia's adult population has literacy and numeracy skills levels below those required for effective functioning in the workplace and modern life in general (ABS, 2008 and OECD, 2013).